dmlrd/DooMLoRD-Easy-ChatGPT-Integrator/README.md

 **Power Automate License / Free Plan** - Free Plan provided by Power Automate for 3 months; also need the HTTP web-hook premium license (free plan available for few months)

+**Required the open source package** — Check the table below to select the one which you want

 # How-To